*Some Assembly Required

 Bridging religious difference starts with being honest about those differences

 One of the things I most appreciate about my friend Eboo Patel and his colleagues at Interfaith America (where I serve as a Senior Fellow) is that they take seriously the religious differences that divide us.
-I remember interfaith efforts when I was in college in the 1990s.
-Their general vibe suggested that religious differences didn’t really matter, all roads pointed to the same God, and we could do great things together if we stuck to the lowest common denominator.
+I remember the interfaith movement when I was in college in the 1990s.
+It was pretty soupy—with a kind of vibe that made it seem like religious differences didn’t really matter, all roads pointed to the same God, and we could do great things together if only we stuck to the lowest common denominator about our faiths.

 That’s not how religion works for most people.
 It’s not how it works for Eboo or me.
 A genuine interfaith effort takes seriously our differences and works on relationships across those differences.